 How I Set Up My Gluten-Free Diet Pantry and Kitchen – Part 1

-For the next couple of months, in addition to my regular recipe posts, I will be featuring excerpts from my newest book “Eating & Living a Gluten-Free Diet… The Official Guide (2012 – 2013)” in some of my posts.
-It’s available from Amazon for $5.97 USD, or you can get occasional excerpts for FREE, by just signing up for the “Elegantly, Gluten-Free Connoisseurs’ Club” near the top of the left hand column on any page on this site.
-When you signup you will receive a .pdf copy of the current excerpt “How I Set Up My Gluten-Free Pantry” from my new book just as soon as you confirm your signup.
+For the next couple of months, in addition to my regular recipe posts, I will be featuring excerpts from my newest book “Eating & Living Gluten-Free… The Official Guide” in some of my posts.
+It’s available as a PDF from the link in the previous sentence, or you can get occasional excerpts for FREE, by just signing up for the “Elegantly, Gluten-Free Connoisseurs’ Club” on this site.
+When you signup you will receive a .pdf copy of the current excerpt “How I Set Up My Gluten-Free Diet Pantry” from my new book just as soon as you confirm your signup.

 The next several free excerpts will be from a section devoted to helping you learn how to set up your gluten-free pantry and kitchen in a home with both gluten-free and gluten-y individuals…